SystemsApproach/foundation/software.rst

 capable in principle of transporting any kind of information, such as digital voice samples, digitized images, and so on, this potential was not particularly interesting if the computers sending and receiving that data were too slow to do anything useful with the information.
-Virtually all of today’s computers are capable of playing back digitized audio and video at a speed and resolution that are quite usable.
+Virtually all of today’s computers are capable of playing back high quality digitized audio and video.

 In the years since the first edition of this book appeared, the writing of networked applications has become a mainstream activity and